remijaoui/remijaoui.github.io/_pages/teaching2025.md

 ## Oral examination

-For the oral examination, you will have to choose and present one of the following subject (out of three randomly picked subjects) in the following list
+For the oral examination, you will be given two subjects in the following list from which you will choose one:

-* Prime differential ideals of differential polynomials (Lecture 2)
-* Radical differential ideals of differential polynomials (Lecture 2)
+* The Ritt-Raudenbush theorems (Lecture 2)
-* Elimination of quantifiers in the theory of differentially closed fields and consequences (Lecture 3)
+* Differentially closed fields and elimination of quantifiers (Lecture 3)
-* Elimination of imaginaries in the theory of differentially closed fields (Lecture 3)
+* Elimination of imaginaries (Lecture 4)
-* The Seidenberg embedding Theorem (Lecture 4)
+* The Seidenberg embedding Theorem (Lecture 5)
-* Algebraic properties of differential forms (Lecture 5)
+* Algebraic properties of differential forms (Lecture 6)
-* The Galois-theoretic proof of the functional Lindermann-Weierstrass Theorem (Lecture 1)
-* The Liouville-Rosenlicht Theorem (Lecture 6)
-* The Ax-Schanuel Theorem (Lecture 6)
+* The Ax-Schanuel Theorem (Lecture 8)

+You will have 20 minutes of preparation (without access to course notes) to prepare a 15 minutes presentation which will be followed by 20 minutes of questions and discussion on the topic you have picked.

-The oral examinations will take place on Tuesday March 26th from 1pm to 6.30pm in room Berthollet 126 (1er étage) based on the following schedule.
+The oral examinations will take place on Thursday March 26th from 9am to 13am and on Friday March 27th from 9am to 12.25am in the basement of the Batiment Braconnier.
+Previsional schedule:

-* 1.15pm to 2pm: Youssef
-* 2pm to 2.45pm: Alexandre
-* 2.45pm to 3.30pm: Yoann
-* 3.30pm to 4.15pm: Enzo
-* 4.15pm to 5pm: Quang-Khai
+* Thursday March 26th from 9am to 9.55am: Lucas
+* Thursday March 26th from 10am to 10.55am: Mathilde
+* Thursday March 26th from 11am to 11.55am: Romain
+* Thursday March 26th from 12am to 12.55am: Nawzad

+* Friday March 27th from 8.45am to 9.40am: Pierre-Louis
+* Friday March 27th from 9.40am to 10.35am: Jeremie
+* Friday March 27th from 10.35am to 11.30am: Quentin
+* Friday March 27th from 11.30am to 12.25am: Antonin

 Please come 10 minutes before the start of your oral exam.